 The Cruze comes with an impressive 10 airbags, include dual front, front side, front knee, rear side and full-length side curtain airbags.
 Traction and stability control systems are also included.

 Notably, the Cruze is the first automobile to utilize single-stage "smart" airbags.
 In contrast to traditional dual-stage airbags, which rely on one inflator for low-speed crashes and another for high-speed crashes, the single-stage airbags make use of a single inflator to handle both low- and high-speed crashes.
 In order to compensate for the single inflator, the single-stage air bag system employs a unique flexible venting technology that uses the driver's forward momentum to push air out of the bag, reducing the risk of inflation-induced injury.

 The single-stage system is lighter and less complex than dual-stage units and, more importantly, has proven to be just as safe.

-Those interested in the Cruze should also consider the redesigned Honda Civic and the newly Americanized Volkswagen Jetta.
+Those interested in the Cruze should also consider the Honda Civic and the Americanized Volkswagen Jetta.
 Other options include the Nissan Sentra and Mitsubishi Lancer.